villeval/gymlog-jvm/README.md

 # Gymlog

+### Notes for deployment
+- The application expects that there are three environment variables present upon deployment: ENV_CONFIG, ENC_ALGORITHM and ENC_PASSWORD.
+These can be given when running the Docker image.
+- Enable logging to file, mount log directory from container to host and configure logging to needed level

 ### TODO:
-- configure logging (enable logging to file, mount container log directory to disk)
-- new front-end or porting the implementation from gymlog-js-project
+- new front-end (for example Vue.js-based) or modifying and using the implementation from gymlog-js-project